 Positioned on the edge of Petworth, No 19 offers the next owner semi-rural living within close proximity of local amenities and glorious countryside.

-The ground floor boasts three versatile reception rooms, all dual aspect and with beautiful views over the surrounding countryside.
+The ground floor boasts three versatile and spacious reception rooms, all dual aspect and with beautiful views over the surrounding countryside.
 The kitchen has a separate utility area and leads though to a downstairs shower room and internal access to the garage with electric up and over door.

 Following a recent Sunday Times survey, Petworth has been voted the No.1 town in the South East of England.
 This was based on a wide range of factors, from employment, schools and broadband speed to culture, community spirit and local shops.